OlafHaag/Flexible-Mocap-Setup/README.md

-# Mocap Character Setup
+# Flexible Mocap Setup

 ## *Python Script for Motionbuilder*

-This is my first attempt to write a python script for Motionbuilder, so it's up for optimization.

 ### About

-Its main purpose is to generate a skeleton that fits into recorded marker data by estimating the joints' positions.
-Ideally it should be able to deliver a one-click solution for setting up a character that fits into recorded marker data and which can then be used in subsequent live sessions with the same performer.
+Its main purpose is to quickly create a skeleton which joints' positions were fitted into recorded marker data *beforehand*.

 The motivation behind it is, that current available workflows of setting up a character for a virtual reality live session demand a high level of expertise, don't work well and simply are too time consuming.

 Furthermore, the script should avoid pitfalls of other proprietary solutions, that lack control over the process and outcome.
-That's why the script will enable:
+That's why the script should enable:

+* Easy setup.
-* custom humanoid skeletons (by setting up a "Joint Map")
+* Create custom skeletons (by setting up a »Skeleton Template«)
-* adjusting joints after they're created
+* Apply estimated joint positions to the template.
+* Be able to make changes to the skeleton after creation.
-* assign markers as 'drivers' (constraints) to joints (via "Joint Map" by using MoBu's flexible mocap workflow)
+* Animate the skeleton by real-time optical marker stream by using MotionBuilder's flexible mocap workflow.

 What it will **not** provide any time soon and isn't planned:

-* spectral clustering of markers to form rigid bodies (that's still done "manually" via Joint Map; we have a few active markers in our setup, so there's no need for overkill)
+* Spectral clustering of markers to form rigid bodies automatically.
-* generate arbitrary skeletons from data (we always use the same mocap suit, no animals, so we don't need that either)
+* Estimating the joint positions from the marker data.
+We use other scripts for that and unfortunately, due to patenting reasons, I cannot share the code.

 But your're always welcome to fork the project and work on such things yourself.

-We are working on eliminating the necessity for a reference frame, the T-pose.
-But we will see about that.
-MotionBuilder might still need that for the characterization.
+### REQUIREMENTS:
+* *.c3d - recording of marker data.
+* *.csv - template topology for skeleton and marker-to-joint mappings.
+* *_offsets.csv - estimated offsets for joints and markers for specific performer-/session.

+optional:
+* *.txt - marker labels that match those in the skeleton template.
+* *.rbs - rigid body marker preset that matches the C3D file for stabilizing occluded markers.
+* *.xml - skeleton definition for character definition if your skeleton doesn't follow HIK naming conventions.
+* *.bvh - generated animation from the c3d file (with skeleton estimation scripts).
+Can serve as ground truth.

-### Usage
+### USAGE:

-Just drag script into the MotionBuilder view and execute.
-A user interface will open.
-More help will will be available once the main parts are done.

-*This script is part of a research project at the Philipps-University Marburg.*
+1. Import the C3D and optionally the corresponding BVH file (ground truth) into MotionBuilder.
+2. Execute the script within MotionBuilder and follow the steps